yutsunoki/Discord_Ai_Chat_Bot_With_JS/README.md

 ```
 </br>

 The model can be select from here [OpenAI models](https://platform.openai.com/docs/api-reference/models).
-After selected model we can change the line of [57](https://github.com/yutsunoki/Discord_Ai_Chat_Bot_With_JS/blob/main/bot.js?plain=1#L57) that they refer to the OpenAI model.
+After, selected model we can change the line of [57](https://github.com/yutsunoki/Discord_Ai_Chat_Bot_With_JS/blob/main/bot.js?plain=1#L57) that they refer to the OpenAI model.
 Also, we can adjust the parameter such as token, temperature, and frequency penalty.
 ```
 const gptResponse = await openai.createCompletion({
 	model: "text-davinci-003",